-It can be stressful and confusing to understand a whole new public transportation system when you’re going to a foreign country, and the French system isn’t exactly famous for its clarity.
+It can be stressful and confusing to understand a whole new public transportation system when you’re going to a foreign country.
 Here is a guide to taking the RER (Réseau Express Régional) from the airport to central Paris, and a link to an interactive map to figure out which metro, tram, bus, and RER lines to use while in Paris.

 Top Tip: Always hold on to your metro ticket until you finish your full trip as you may need it to exit the train station and you can be stopped by a “controller” and asked to present your ticket at any time during your trip.